Skip to content

 }

-uv run worldforge benchmark --provider runway --operation transfer \
+uv run worldforge benchmark --provider mock --operation predict --iterations 5

-The TUI streams per-sample latency while the run is active, then writes the canonical JSON report under .worldforge/reports/ and opens it in the Run Inspector.
-Treat those reports like CLI benchmark artifacts: cite numbers only when the JSON behind them is preserved.
+The CLI writes the canonical JSON report under .worldforge/reports/.
+Treat those reports as evidence artifacts: cite numbers only when the JSON behind them is preserved.

 Use a budget file when a benchmark run is part of a release gate, regression check, or public claim.
 Budget selectors can pin a provider and operation, or omit either field to apply the threshold to every matching result: